Ultralight backpacking: Backpack

 Some backpackers make their own gear.
 Advantages include possible reduction of cost and the opportunity to customize the gear to the individual user.
 Additionally, if a homemade item fails, the hiker will know how to repair it.
 Lastly, commercial manufacturers often choose heavier, more durable material for their products in order to reduce the amount of care and maintenance required of the user (and minimize returns of damaged gear).
 With care, homemade lightweight gear can last as long as necessary.

 Other gear

 The remaining gear (such as ten essentials and survival kit) carried by an ultralight backpacker follows a similar philosophy of replacing traditional backpacking gear with lighter options.
-Replacements include:
+Replacements might include: